I-OMegaMan/dataIntensive/project/readme.md

 # Future Work and Improvements
 Python is a convenient language but is notoriously slow.
 The scripts could be optimized by using a generator instead of the "for line in stdin".
-The mapper and reducer could also be written in optimized C to see if additional speed increases could be achieved.
+The mapper and reducer could also be written in optimized C or a compiled language to see if additional speed increases could be achieved.

 # References and Helpful Links
 Description of the Hadoop streaming interface: